Home AI/ML Mixed-Integer Programming (MIP) Explained: Python Optimization Guide

 Prefer Tight Formulations Over Compact Ones

-When in doubt, write more constraints if it tightens the LP relaxation.
-The facility-location example earlier — using xijyi (O(mn) constraints) instead of ∑j xij ≤ M · yi (O(m) constraints) — is the canonical lesson.
-The disaggregated form looks bloated but solves 10–100x faster.
+When in doubt, additional constraints should be written if they tighten the LP relaxation.
+The facility-location example above, in which xijyi with O(mn) constraints is preferred over ∑j xij ≤ M · yi with O(m) constraints, is the canonical illustration.
+The disaggregated form appears larger but solves 10 to 100 times faster.

-Always pick the smallest valid M. If the quantity is a time, M might be the makespan upper bound (sum of all processing times).
-If it’s a flow, M is the capacity.
-In Gurobi, CPLEX, and newer versions of SCIP, use indicator constraints (model.addGenConstrIndicator in gurobipy).
+The smallest valid M should always be selected.
+If the quantity is a time, M may be the makespan upper bound, defined as the sum of all processing times.
+If the quantity is a flow, M is the capacity.
+In Gurobi, CPLEX and recent versions of SCIP, indicator constraints (model.addGenConstrIndicator in gurobipy) should be used.
 They are numerically safer and often tighter.

 Set MIP Gap and Time Limits

-In business, proving the last 0.1% of optimality is rarely worth 10 hours of compute.
-Set a MIP gap tolerance (e.g., 1–5%) and a time limit.
-Most solvers will return the best feasible solution found with a verified bound when either condition hits.
+In a business context, proving the final 0.1 percent of optimality is rarely worth ten hours of compute time.
+A MIP gap tolerance of 1 to 5 percent and an appropriate time limit should be set.
+Most solvers will return the best feasible solution found, together with a verified bound, when either condition is reached.

 # In PuLP with CBC